Diabetes Mellitus Type 2 In Adults

 Seek care immediately or call 911 if:

-- You have severe abdominal pain.
-The pain may spread to your back.
+- You have severe abdominal pain, or the pain spreads to your back.
 You may also be vomiting.

 - You are having trouble staying awake or focusing.